The most common way you can get COVID-19 is by coming into close contact with someone who has the virus.

-That's why keeping a 2 metre distance from other people is an important way of reducing the spread of COVID-19.
+Staying 1 to 2 metres away from other people lowers the risk of drops reaching you.
+This is a way of reducing the spread of COVID-19.

 It's much safer to meet people outdoors than indoors, even if you keep more than 2 metres apart indoors.

 Avoid crowded or stuffy places as much as possible.
-Leave a location if it becomes crowded.
+Leave a location if it becomes crowded and stuffy.